earlruby/garden-of-d-lights/README.md

   of NeoPixels up the trunk spaced 0.3m (1 foot) apart and held in place with black bungee cords.
 The NeoPixels would travel up the trunk into the branches until we got to the end of a strip.
 The lights would pulse up from the earth and make the tree appear to spin and "dance".
 For the 2023 show I moved the lights from the Oak tree to a hillside at the back of the garden where people say it reminds them of a lava flow or large glowing worms.
-* **Light Stream** - There was a dry stream bed in the garden and I wanted to make it light up as if there was water and fish in it.
-I took (4) 10m NeoPixel strips to make the stream.
+* **Light Stream** - There is a dry stream bed in the garden and I wanted to make it appear as if there was water flowing through and fish swimming in it.
+I took
+  (4) 10m NeoPixel strips to make the stream.
 The lights were programmed to pulse in different shades of blue to represent waves of water, while salmon-colored lights swam "upstream".
-* **Sky Circle** - Originally envisisoned as a 40m cicumference circle of lights suspended 4.5m-6m (15-20 feet) in the air, making a rigid circle wasn't practical for the site so I ended up using steel cable mounted to three trees in the garden's Eyucalyptus Grove and created a "Sky Triangle" instead.
+* **Sky ~~Circle~~ Triangle** - Originally envisisoned as a 40m cicumference circle of lights suspended 4.5m-6m (15-20 feet) in the air, making a rigid circle wasn't practical for the site so I ended up using steel cable mounted to three trees in the garden's Eucalyptus Grove and created a "Sky Triangle" instead.
 The effect still works, and mesmerizes people passing through the grove every night of the event.
 Many guests refer to the effect as "fireflies" or "glowing orbs", six lights chase each other around the sides of the triangle, sometimes passing through one another and sometimes bouncing off each other.